-A Deep Power-Down (DPD) mode is supported by the FS-S family of devices.
-If the device has been placed in DPD mode by the DPD (B9h) command, the interface standby current is I{DPD} .
-The DPD command is accepted only while the device is not performing an embedded operation as indicated by the Status Register-1 volatile Write In Progress (WIP) bit being cleared to zero (SR1V[0] = 0).
-While in DPD mode, the device ignores all commands except the Release from DPD (RES ABh) command, that will return the device to the Interface Standby state after a delay of t{RES} .
+A Deep Power-Down (DPD) mode is supported by the S25FS512S devices.
+If the device has been placed in DPD mode by the DPD (B9h) command, the interface standby current is (I{DPD}).
+The DPD command is accepted only while the device is not performing an embedded algorithm as indicated by the Status Register-1 volatile Write In Progress (WIP) bit being cleared to zero (SR1V[0] = 0).
+While in DPD mode the device ignores all commands except the Release from DPD (RES ABh) command, that will return the device to the Interface Standby state after a delay of t{RES} .